ethangela/stock_line_chart_extraction/README.md

 Procrustes distance also measures the similarity between two data sets.
 More details can be found at [scipy.spatial.procrustes](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.procrustes.html)

+### 4. results

+We first calculate the Pearson similarity, euclidean distance and procrustes distance of WMA lines among 6 tickers.

+After obtaining the 6x6 Pearson similarity matrix `wma_pearson_similarity_matrix`, we can fine-tune it with the 6x6 euclidean distance matrix `wma_euclidean_matrix` and the 6x6 procrustes distance matrix `wma_procrustes_matrix`.

-To fine-tune the Pearson similarity matrix, we normalize the Euclidean distance and Procrustes distance matrices to be in the range of 0 to 1, and then use these distance matrices as weights:
+Specifically, we normalize the Euclidean distance and Procrustes distance matrices to be in the range of 0 to 1, and then use these the average of these two distance matrices as weights:

-`combined_distance_matrix = (normalized_euclidean_matrix + normalized_procrustes_matrix) / 2`
+`combined_distance_matrix = (normalized_wma_euclidean_matrix + normalized_wma_procrustes_matrix) / 2`

 `weight_factor = 0.5`

 `wma_weighted_pearson_similarity_matrix = wma_pearson_similarity_matrix * (1 - weight_factor * combined_distance_matrix)`

-This weight factor value, 0.5,  is determined through initial tests and can be further fine-tuned.
+This weight factor value, 0.5, is determined through some initial tests and can be further fine-tuned.

 Similarly, we apply the same process to the K-lines and obtain a weighted K-line similarity matrix `kline_weighted_pearson_similarity_matrix`.